Healthy Homes Assessment Petone

 Insulation Petone

-Underfloor and ceiling insulation is a requirement to all rental houses since 1 July 2019.
-All landlords and property managers should make sure that the insulation is up to this new standard.
-In some cases, an existing insulation on the ceiling or in the subfloor space might require to be topped up or replaced.
+Underfloor and ceiling insulation is a requirement for all rent homes as of July 1st, 2019.
+Property managers and landlords must make sure the insulation meets the new standard.
+In some cases, existing ceiling insulation or insulation in the sub floor space might need to be filled with or replaced.

-A house that is well-insulated will reduce the risk of condensation and reduce the chances of mould and dampness and will also make it easier to the house to keep warmth.
+A house that is well-insulated can help control condensation and lower the chance of mould and damp, and it will make it easier for the home to hold the heat.

-The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation withstands heat flow.
-The more R-value is higher, the higher the standard of insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3